Rogers family boardroom drama unlikely to impact deal to buy Shaw - Up News Info

 Article content

-A boardroom tussle at Rogers Communications Inc is unlikely to hinder its C$20 billion ($16.16 billion) purchase of Shaw Communications , analysts said, but the family drama is continuing at one of Canada’s biggest telecoms companies.
+A boardroom tussle at Rogers Communications Inc is unlikely to hinder its C$20 billion ($16.16 billion) purchase of Shaw Communications , analysts said, even as the family drama continues at one of Canada’s biggest telecoms companies.

 The board of Rogers on Thursday voted out Chairman Edward Rogers, son of the late founder Ted Rogers, after he tried to replace Chief Executive Officer Joe Natale with another executive.